sualeh/pointlocation6709-ts/README.md

 ## Download

-You can download the TypeScript library from npm.
+You can download the TypeScript library from [npm](https://www.npmjs.com/package/pointlocation6709-ts).

+## Usage

+Please look at the [pointlocation6709-ts--client](https://github.com/sualeh/pointlocation6709-ts--client) project to see how to import and use the Point Location 6709 TypeScript library.

 ## Development